salimandre/Metaheuristic-TSP-LSCO/README.md

 | F6 | Shifted Ackley | 500 | [−32,32] | -140 | PSO | 5000 | 250 | 1.25M | n_evals | 0.4 | 0.3 | 0.8 | 64.0 | 25 | -119.6 | -119.6 | -119.6 | <img src="/cec2018/ackley/shifted_Ackley_pso_500.png" height="50" width="100"> |

 ## Discrete Optimization: TSP

+During the course I had already implemented my homemade version of genetic algorithm and I had applied it to TSP (https://github.com/salimandre/metaheuristics).
+This time for a change I chose to go for **Local Search Algorithms** namely 2-swap, 3-swap, 2-opt and a **Greedy Algorithm**.
+Here I implemented everything myself.

+In k-swap at each step we perform a permutation of k cities in the path and we keep it if it decreases the total distance.
+In k-opt at each step we remove k edges from the path and we add k new edges that we keep if it decreases the total distance.
+We used also a greedy policy as a baseline and as an initialization.
+We connect each city with the closest city.

+2-opt with greedy policy proved to provide convincing results and in a short amount of time.
+In order to improve results we could have added some technique such as Simulated Annealing to avoid being stuck to quickly in local minima.
+Also if we had to deal with larger sized TSP we could have used Kdtree in order to make computations more effective.

 ### dj38